 This stitch uses the upright cross stitch or simple straight stitches taken horizontally and vertically across the space and then tied down at the intersection with small cross stitches (like a couching stitch).

 Simple cross stitches make very good background embroidery.
-When you add one more element to it (an upright stitch across twice) and make it a double cross stitch it is even more stunning, filling the whole fabric.
+When you add one more element (an upright stitch across twice), and make it a double cross stitch it is even more stunning, filling the whole fabric.

-Simple running stitches made all over the fabric is a beautiful way to add texture to fabric surface.
-Infact it is a technique that has been practiced in many countries for a long long time – in India this is known as kantha work and in Japan sashiko embroidery
+Simple running stitches made all over the fabric are a beautiful way to add texture to the fabric’s surface.
+In fact, it is a technique that has been practiced in many countries for a long, long time – in India, this is known as Kantha work and in Japan, Sashiko embroidery.

-Two Overcasting stitches made at the intersection of the cross stitch
+Two Overcasting stitches are made at the intersection of the cross stitch.

-I found out this stitch from the beautiful blog needleandthread.com – she does a beautiful job of it.
+I found this stitch from the beautiful blog needleandthread.com – she does a beautiful job of it.
 Mine needs a lot more practice.
-I guess the difference between expert and all that.
+I guess, the difference between the expert and all that.

-You can vary the effect of this stitch by changing the number of stitches, or number of thread or the colour of the thread used.
+You can vary the effect of this stitch by changing the number of stitches, the number of threads, or the color of the thread used.

-This is an embroidery stitch which gives the effect of satin stitches on the face of the fabric but the technique of working this embroider is different than the usual satin stitches.
+This embroidery stitch gives the effect of satin stitches on the face of the fabric, but the technique of working with this embroider is different than the usual satin stitches.